o3de/o3de.org/content/docs/userguide/ai/nav-intro.md

 ---
-description: ' Learn more about the AI navigation system in &ALYlong;. '
+description: ' Learn more about the AI navigation system in Amazon Lumberyard. '
 title: AI Navigation
 ---
 # AI Navigation {#ai-nav-intro}